quickthyme/qroute/docs/reference.md

 **driveParent()**

 ```
-driveParent(from: QTRoutable,
+driveParent(from: QRoutable,
-            input: QTRoutableInput,
+            input: QRoutableInput,
             animated: Bool,
-            completion: QTRoutableCompletion?)
+            completion: QRoutableCompletion?)
 ```

-Commands the `QTRouteDriver` to navigate to the *immediate logical parent* from `QTRoutable`.
+Commands the `QRouteDriver` to navigate to the *immediate logical parent* from `QRoutable`.

 <br />

 **driveSub()**

 ```
-driveSub(QTRouteId,
+driveSub(QRouteId,
-         from: QTRoutable,
+         from: QRoutable,
-         input: QTRoutableInput,
+         input: QRoutableInput,
          animated: Bool,
-         completion: QTRoutableCompletion?)
+         completion: QRoutableCompletion?)
 ```
-Commands the `QTRouteDriver` to navigate to any route in the hierarchy, regardless of location, *as if it were* an *immediate logical descendant* from the current route.
+Commands the `QRouteDriver` to navigate to any route in the hierarchy, regardless of location, *as if it were* an *immediate logical descendant* from the current route.
 (Essentially a subroutine version of `driveTo`.)
 Pass any dependency requirements via the `input` parameter.